sedara0218/prime_project_c-/README.md

 * Mac: clang++ main.cpp -o main

 ## Steps to run with Arbitrary-precision arithmetic (https://sites.google.com/site/indy256/algo_cpp/bigint):
+#### Pre: Download Arbitrary-precision arithmetic and place the struct inside the main.cpp file
 #### 1. Download all files to a local directory
 #### 2. Open the terminal inside the Arbitrary-precision folder
 #### 3. Type: